wingleung/jira-standup/README.md

 ### Configuration

-Create a config file `.jirarc` to define your Jira url and username
+Create a config file `.jirarc` in your project root or home folder

 ```
 username=johndoe